How to Send Push Notifications

-- Specific Area Users has two options: Radius and Geo-fence.
-When you select a specific location, you'll see the Located App Users in that area reflected to the right.
-A Located App User is someone who enabled location services for the app when they installed it, and is currently within your radius or geo-fenced area.
+- There are two types of location filters: Radius and Geo-fence.
+When you select a filter and a location, you'll see the XX Users Found In This Aea number update just below the map.
+A Located App User is someone who had location services for your app enabled, and was last known to be within your radius or geo-fenced area.

-- Radius allows you to set a circular send-zone around one location.
-You can input the latitude & longitude, or type in the address bar to look up a spot.
-Adjust the size of the zone with the Radius field, and use the unit drop-down to select kilometers or miles.
+Entering Area For a Set Time (Geofencing) allows you to set up a "monitored" area.
+When a user enters this area during the active period, they'll receive the push notification.
+Just like with the Point option, you can input the latitude & longitude, type in the address bar to look up a spot, or just drag the pin on the map.
+Adjust the size of the zone with the Radius field or by dragging the anchor points on the circle, and use the unit drop-down to select kilometers or miles.

-- Here you can add some customization your push notification with the Content Type drop-down.
+- Here you can add different abilities to your push notification with the Setup Link section.

-- Website URL lets you link your push notification to a site.
+- Link to a Website URL lets you link your push notification to a site.
 When a user clicks the push notification, they'll be directed to that URL.

-- Link to a Specific Tab allows you to do just that.
-You can choose a tab within your app from the drop-down, and even specific items within those tabs (like an event in the Events v2 tab), when applicable.
+- Link to a Specific Feature allows you to do just that.
+You can choose a tab within your app from the drop-down, and even specific items within those tabs (like an event in the Events feature), when applicable.
 When a user clicks the push notification, they'll be taken to that specific location within your app.

-- Choose from our Offers adds a template-based message to your push notification.
+- Link to an Offer adds a template-based message to your push notification.
 (Note: You must have a Messages tab active within your app to use this feature.)
 Select an industry from the Category column, then a specific template from the Offers column, and customize the design with the Style column.
 You can then change the Offer Title, picture, and content.
 When a user clicks the push notification, the template will be launched within the Messages tab.